Sripad-Aadi/trading_bot/README.md

 # Binance Futures Testnet Trading Bot (Python)

+## Overview

-A simple command-line trading bot built in Python that places Market and Limit orders on Binance Futures Testnet (USDT-M).
+This is a command-line trading bot built in Python that places **Market** and **Limit** orders on **Binance Futures Testnet (USDT-M)**.

-The project demonstrates clean code structure, input validation, logging, and proper error handling.
+The project demonstrates:

+- Structured code organization
+- Manual HMAC request signing
+- Input validation
+- Logging to file
+- Exception handling
+- Clean CLI interface

+All orders are placed on Binance Futures **Testnet (Demo Trading)** — no real funds are used.

 ---

 ## Features

+- Place MARKET orders
-- Place MARKET and LIMIT orders
+- Place LIMIT orders
-- Supports BUY and SELL
+- Support both BUY and SELL
-- Works on Binance Futures Testnet (USDT-M)
-- Command-line interface using Click
+- CLI-based input using Click
-- Input validation
-- Structured project layout
+- Validation for symbol, side, order type, quantity, and price
-- Logs API requests, responses, and errors to file
+- Logs API requests and responses
-- Handles API and network exceptions
+- Handles API and network errors

 ---